-Out of the blue, an e-mail arrives.
+Summer 2016 and, out of the blue, an email arrives.
 Would you like to interview Edson Arantes do Nascimento - aka Pele, aka the greatest footballer in the history of the game?

 Predictably, there are some catches.
 Firstly, you have do it by telephone.
 Secondly, you have to ask him why he's coming to Scotland and, thirdly, you only have five minutes.